 - Pain on the inside of the knee at the joint line

 This type of pain is caused by forcing your skis to turn by pivoting your ankle and knee.
 A ski instructor is usually good at spotting improper form and will help you make corrections.

 Proper balance is huge—especially when skiing in varied terrain.
 Practicing good form and balance will relieve stress on your ligaments and tendons.

 - Pain below the knee on the outside

 When transitioning from fast snow to slushy, slow snow in the spring, your body momentum overcomes the speed of your skis as they dramatically slow down.
 Work your hamstrings and use a stability ball to strengthen your knees.

 Additional Information Sources

 Two great articles gave me a lot of insight on knee pain and its causes: one from Men’s Fitness and another from Strong Skier*.
-I also interviewed a ski instructor and friend at Deer Valley, one of the best, who has given me lessons in the past.
-Check these articles out and more; there are a ton of great educational pieces on knee pain on the inter-web.
+I also interviewed a ski instructor and friend at Deer Valley—one of the best—who has given me lessons in the past.
+Check these articles out and more; there are tons of great educational pieces on knee pain on the inter-web.

-* This blog was originally written in 2014 and based off of articles found on Men’s Fitness and Strong Skier.
-These articles are no longer live.
+*This blog was originally published in 2014 and based upon articles found on Men’s Fitness and Strong Skier, which are no longer live.